crybot/linformer/typst/main.typ

 everything else except the BART tokenizer.

 = Hardware <hardware>
-The experiments have been carried out locally on a system running a single Nvidia RTX 3090 GPU with 24GB of GDDR6X VRAM and an Intel i7 4770k CPU overclocked at 4.4GHz.
+The experiments were carried out locally on a Linux system running a single Nvidia RTX 3090 GPU with 24GB of GDDR6X VRAM and an Intel i7 4770k CPU overclocked at 4.4GHz.
 The system's memory amounted to 16GB of DDR3 RAM.
 == CPU bound <cpu-bound>
 Given the dated system components, the experiments were bottlenecked by the CPU, which could not keep the GPU usage at